-- 1. Child Protection Policy | Taitamaiti Whakamaru Here - 2.
-Concerns for Child's Safety process |
+- Child Protection Policy | Taitamaiti Whakamaru Here - Concerns for Child's Safety process

-Policy Review Cycle | Kaupapa Arotake Hurihanga
+Guidelines Review Cycle | Kaupapa Arotake Hurihanga

 These guidelines are to be reviewed every two years.
-He Whānau Manaaki may amend or cancel these guidelines or introduce a new policy or guidelines, as it considers it necessary within the current cycle of the guidelines.
+Whānau Manaaki may amend or cancel these guidelines or introduce new guidelines, as it considers it necessary within the current cycle of the guidelines.
 Any amendments will be considered by the Policy Working Group and will need to be approved by the Senior Leadership Team and the Board.
 The guidelines will continue on the same review cycle.